2. Support tickets

 How have you tried to install it yourself, and what were exact commands and exact errors.

-If applicable, any special configuration options/capabilities that should be enabled (or disabled).
+Any special configuration options and capabilities that should be enabled or disabled.

 A brief statement about a “test” input and expected output so that we can do an initial validation.